Administrative Officers of the College

 Making the Transition to College: Courses for First-Year Students

-University College works hard to provide courses that meet our mission of "assisting new students in making a successful transition to the University and in building a solid foundation for further academic success."
+University College works diligently to provide courses that meet our mission of "assisting new students in making a successful transition to the University and in building a solid foundation for further academic success."

-- Gateway to College Learning helps first-year students thrive at OU by providing active learning environments, close communities, and tools for navigating OU.
+- The First-Year Foundations Course helps first-year students thrive at OU by providing active learning environments, close communities, and tools for navigating OU.

 - University College Seminars give students an opportunity to discover a unique support system while making a successful transition to college learning.
 Each seminar features exploration of a specific topic with an outstanding instructor and a small class environment.

-- Explore Sooner - Deciding on a Major explores the majors and minors that OU has to offer, and it helps students find their own interests and strengths.
+- The Choosing a Major course explores the majors and minors that OU has to offer, and it helps students find their own interests and strengths.

 - Faculty Mentoring provides the opportunity for students to build relationships with faculty, increase their network base, and gain valuable life experience.